Honors College Staff

 Keri Myrick is director of the Office of Global Engagement and Special Programs in the Honors College at the University of Houston.
-Currently, Ms. Myrick is a PhD Candidate in Higher Education Leadership and Policy Studies – Comparative & International Education, with a focus on education in the Middle East.
-Her dissertation research examines the impact of the Syrian refugee crisis on teachers’ experiences in Jordan.
+Currently, Ms. Myrick is a PhD Candidate (ABD) in Higher Education Leadership and Policy Studies – Comparative & International Education, with a focus on education in the Middle East.
+Her dissertation research examines the impact of the Syrian refugee crisis on public education in Jordan through three studies: a qualitative policy analysis of emergency education response interventions; the experiences of teachers in public, double-shift, K-12 schools; and how refugee identity formation shapes student development and sense-of-belonging in adolescents.
 She has participated in multiple research fellowships to the Middle East, where she has examined K-20 education in Bahrain, Qatar, Oman, the United Arab Emirates, and Jordan.
 She is also director of the Medical Ethics & Humanitarian Aid: Service-Learning Program in Jordan.

 Ms. Myrick’s research interests include identity development in refugee students; the influence of politics, secularism, and consociational agreements on education policy in the MENA region; and transformative-learning theory.
 Her recent projects consider the role of humanitarian-action-oriented learning abroad programs as a high-impact practice (HIP), and how reflective practice shapes students’ pre-/post-trip perspectives.
 She has recently published on “Fostering global citizenship education through reflective practice” in the Journal of Social Studies and History Education and “Reflecting on reflecting: Summer undergraduate research students’ experiences in developing electronic portfolios” in the International Journal of ePortfolio.
 She and her team were also accepted to present a case study entitled "Reflective practice and health-related study-abroad in war-adjacent and refugee communities" at the AAC&U's Global Citizenship for Campus, Community, & Careers Conference, which analyzes student-driven data collected during the Medical Ethics & Humanitarian Aid: Service-Learning in Jordan, Summer 2019 program.